 Look out for property crimes

-From the thick primeval forests north of Bemidji and Hibbing all the way to the shores of Hudson Bay, Crime Stoppers of Northwest Ontario and Northern Minnesota promote citizens’ awareness of criminal activity in their communities and encourage witnesses to report crimes they see.
+From the thick primeval forests north of Bemidji and Hibbing all the way to the shores of Hudson Bay, Crime Stoppers of Northwest Ontario promote citizens’ awareness of criminal activity in their communities and encourage witnesses to report crimes they see.
 In an area so vast and often forbidding, police depend on citizens’ assistance with keeping the peace, protecting people’s safety, safeguarding their property, and enforcing the laws.
 Although crime generally has declined throughout the region, police express grave concern about recent spikes in property crimes.

 Property crimes include burglary, theft, motor vehicle theft, and arson.
 In northern Minnesota and northwestern Ontario, property crimes account for over 90 percent of the “crime index offenses.”
 The news, however, is not all bad: A Crime Stoppers survey of recent news reports strongly indicates that, when victims promptly report burglaries, law enforcement agents quickly apprehend the suspects.
 A typical burglary case in Duluth, Minnesota:

 Duluth police have arrested a 21-year-old Duluth man in connection with a Saturday-evening burglary in the Endion neighborhood.
 Police were called to the 1600 block of East Fifth Street at 7:47 p.m. on Saturday with a report of a burglary that had just occurred, a Duluth police news release said.
 The caller said a man had entered his house with a flashlight and had stolen a snowboard and some electronic equipment while the caller was in bed.
 Police found the suspect on Tuesday in a relative’s home two houses away from where the burglary occurred.
 The suspect was taken to St. Louis County Jail, where he is awaiting formal charges of first-degree burglary.